Chookpen/ruffles-scripts/README.md

 4. Get your script to install your app to the /ruffles/(your-app-name) directory and create a symbolic link in the /ruffles folder.
 5. If your Ruffles script installs a Flatpak, make a symbolic link or script to run the flatpak in the /ruffles folder.
 6. Leave funny messages in your code becuase why not?

+### But can't be bothered to write the script yourself?

+Just copy https://github.com/Chookpen/ruffles-scripts/scripts/test and edit the links to make your own script!
+After that, make a pull request and we'll approve or deny your script.